markgodiy/PatchTuesday/ToolsUtilities/App_PatchMyPC.md

 # PatchmyPC Home-Updater

-:Warning:This application requires administrator privileges to function properly.
+:warning: This application requires administrator privileges to function properly.
 Exercise caution.

 Fantastic tool for automated patching and software updates for Windows users and sysadmins at home, and it's free.